dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==
+Version 2.6, 2016-02-07
+Made the image and icons in the Highlights click able if there is a link.
+Added an option to the customizer where you can change the width of the main content.
+Renamed the Fonts section to Typography.
+Improved the capitalization setting so that you (finally :) ) can display the headings just the way you wrote them, without forcing capitalization.
+Moved the capitalization setting from the Accessibility section to Typography.
+Improved the css for bbPress.
+Added a grid page template.
+Improved the landing page template so that the header image displays as a full screen image.
+Improved the header and footer page template by removing white space between the sections.

 Version 2.5, 2016-01-19
 Fixed a critical css bug.
 Added support for Jetpack share on pages.